Verna, Florida

 Verna is an unincorporated area in Manatee County and Sarasota County, Florida, United States.

 History

 The town of Verna was a small community from 1915 to 1930 built from a stop located on the East and West Coast Railroad which ran from Bradenton in Manatee County to Arcadia in Desoto County.
 Today its location is marked by the intersection of what is now State Road 70, Verna Bethany Road, and Verna Road.

 The community was established in 1915 on the former Posey Farm and was originally called St. Claire.
 Early advertisements for the railroad use this name.
-However, the name was changed a year later by John Posey, owner of the land and future clerk of the city.
+The name was changed a year later by John Posey, owner of the land and future clerk of the city.
 He named the community after his daughter, Verna Posey.